In this post, husband and guest author, Jesse Clark, shares his personal journey of why sharing a bedtime is essential to your relationship.

 She is a true morning owl, going to bed early into the night so that she is up nice and early and ready to tackle the day.

-I, on the other hand, tend to sleep in a bit, which also means I like to go to bed like to sleep in a bit later into the night.
+I, on the other hand, tend to sleep in a bit, which also means I like to go to bed to sleep in a bit later into the night.

 I cherish these late-night hours, and being the night owl that I am I feel that I do some of my best thinking during this time.